-The scope covers all activities over which BNP Paribas Real Estate has operational control in France and Europe (assets and activities associated with the sites operated and occupied by BNP Paribas Real Estate for its operations, mainly employing administrative staff).
+The scope covers all activities over which BNP Paribas Real Estate has operational control in France and Europe (assets and activities associated with the sites operated and occupied by BNP Paribas Real Estate for its operations).
 Acquisitions, disposals and development operations (extensions and/or new projects) are likely to change the scope of reporting and influence the analysis of indicator changes.
 A distinction between current perimeter and constant perimeter applies transversely to the indicators within the perimeter.

 Period and cycle